carboncoop/docker-emonhub/README.md

 # smx-cc-app

-Dockerfile description of Carbon Co-op SMX app.
+Dockerfile description of Carbon Co-op SMX 'satellite app'.
+Based on ARM hypriot alpine container image.

 To build the app: